TDycores-Project/TDycore/doc/sphinx/source/styleguide.rst

 so that their data members are visible and accessible.
-Examples of structs in the TDycore library are the ``MaterialProp`` and ``CharacteristicCurve`` types, which represent sets of material properties and parameterized curves (a saturation curve, for example), respectively.
+Examples of structs in the TDycore library are the ``MaterialProp`` and ``CharacteristicCurve`` types, which represent sets of material properties and parameterized curves (a saturation function, for example), respectively.

 Since a struct is a simple container without behavior (a "Plain Old Datatype", or "POD"), no associated functions are needed.
 However, such functions can be